chriskiehl/Gooey/docs/packaging/Packaging-Gooey.md

 Right-click on the executable and select "properties."
 This will show you the icon that's actually associated with file.
 As long as everything looks good there, you're golden.
 Windows will catch up... _eventually_.

-**Exception: This program needs access to the screen.
+**PROBLEM: Exception: This program needs access to the screen.
 Please run with a Framework build of python, and only when you are logged in on the main display of your Mac.**

 This happens on OSX when you neglect the `--windowed` flag during your build step.